datasplod/Random_forest_classification/README.md

 # Random_forest_classification
-Random forest classification of landuse from Landsat images
+Random forest classification of landuse from Landsat images to predict mangroves using RAPIDS - tutorial with Plymouth Marine Lab